discordjs/guide/guide/creating-your-bot/README.md

 ### Replying to messages

 Logging to the console is great and all, but it doesn't really provide any feedback for the end user.
-Let's create a basic ping/pong command before we move on to making real commands.
+Let's create a basic ping/pong command before you move on to making real commands.
 Remove the `console.log(message.content)` line from your code and replace it with the following:

 ```js
 // If the message's content is exactly equal to "!ping"...